 ewis's bearberry is his specimen No. 33.
-The label in Lewis's hand reads "an evergreen plant which grows usually in the open plains, the natives smoke its leaves mixed with Tobacco; called by the French engages Sacacommé.
-Obtained at Fort Mandan."
-Possibly It was collected in the late fall of 1804.1 More likely the specimen was gathered by a Native American, or perhaps this is a portion of the material sent to Lewis by Heney.
-The species does not occur anywhere near Fort Mandan.
-This specimen, which Lewis sent back on the keelboat from Fort Mandan in the spring of 1805, is now in the Lewis and Clark Herbarium, http://www.acnatsci.org/research/biodiv/lewis&clark/, at the Academy of Natural Sciences, in Philadelphia, Pennsylvania.
+The label in his handwriting reads "an evergreen plant which grows usually in the open plains, the natives smoke its leaves mixed with Tobacco; called by the French engages Sacacommé.
+1 Since the species does not occur anywhere near Fort Mandan, it is possible that it was collected elsewhere by one of the Mandans and given to Lewis at the fort.
+Otherwise, it may have been part of the material sent to Lewis by Hugh Heney.
+Lewis sent it back east on the keelboat in the spring of 1805.
+It is now in the Lewis and Clark Herbarium, at the Academy of Natural Sciences, in Philadelphia, Pennsylvania.

 --Joseph Mussulman and James L. Reveal

 1. Moulton, 3:464.
 James L. Reveal, Gary E. Moulton, and Alfred E. Schuyler, "The Lewis and Clark collections of vascular plants: Names, types and comments," Proceedings of the Academy of Natural Sciences of Philadelphia, 149 (January 1999): 9.